An undecidable extension of Morley's theorem on the number of countable models: Morley's Theorem is consistently true for second-order logic

-We are actually interested in $L(\R)\cap \mathcal{P}(\R)$, but will usually just write $L(\R)$.
-Notice that each element $C$ of $L(\R)$ can be defined by a formula of the language of set theory with a real and finitely many ordinals as parameters.
-We speak of the real together with the ordinals as a “code” of $C$.
-We will speak more about coding later.
-In particular, by coding, we can easily see that $\sigma$-projective sets are in $L(\R)$.
 Weaker large cardinal hypotheses suffice for our $\sigma$-projective purposes, as we shall see in Sections \ref{sec:Extension} and \ref{sec:Woodin}, and these are sufficient for our applications to second-order logic.
 We do not know of any interesting logics that lead us beyond the $\sigma$-projective sets toward $L(\R)$, but any logic we can define by using a formula of set theory with finitely many real and ordinal parameters is fair game.
 The model of set theory that Foreman and Magidor use is actually one familiar to set theorists.
 It is the usual model for the \emph{Proper Forcing Axiom}.